Odimetry/video_manipulator/README.md

 # video_manipulator
-For turtlebot3 with Open-manipulator, handling manipulator and find objects with openCV library.
+Based on ROS1 noetic, for Turtlebot3 with Open-manipulator of ROBOTIS. handling manipulator and find objects with openCV library.
 This package has "video_manipulator" node, operating with 50Hz frequency.